 If you remember the wardrobe that transports Lucy into the magic world of Narnia you would know how doors are our ticket to an unprecedented world of Magic and Mystery.
-How we fantasize the likes of doors in real life.
-Well, there are actually places in the real-world that have doors sealed for ages for one or the other reason.
+How do we fantasize about the likes of doors in real life?
+Well, there are actually places in the real world that have doors sealed for ages for one or the other reason.

-Today, TSA has brought you 5 such mysterious doors which are sealed for one or the other reason.
+Today, We have brought you 5 such mysterious doors which are sealed for one or the other reason.
 Let’s find their mysterious past and learn what the world has to say about them.

 1. Taj Mahal

 Shocked to see the Taj Mahal on this list?
 Well, the epitome of love which was built over a span of 20 long years has a few mysterious doors locked for no one to enter.
 It has a total of 1089 rooms but that are some rooms which are hidden from everyone.